Wednesday, May 15, 2013

 13. What is sympatric speciation, and how is it different from allopatric speciation?

-1. What are two unique tissues found in animals?
+1. What two unique tissues do animals have?

 2. Cnidarians all have _______symmetry and have an _______ digestive system.